top of page

 Music Therapy

-Support Group for Teens with Special Needs
+Social Skills Groups for Teens & Pre-Teens with Special Needs

-Saturdays at 3pm
+Saturdays at 12pm

 Learn and enjoy the piano.